 Budgeting is obviously a key component of building a house.
-Banks and lenders will often only approve people for a certain amount, so if you under-budget, it can cause a lot of difficulty.
+Banks and lenders will often only approve people for a certain amount, so if you are under budget, it can cause a lot of difficulties.
 Even if you could potentially borrow more, you may not want to.
 Many people like to formulate a budget and stick to it.

 However, once a builder gives you a square meterage rate, and you’ve got your building plans with the house size, you’ve got your cost estimate.
 As we’ll discuss though, while size matters for house cost, this doesn’t always tell the whole picture.

 Cost estimates based on a square meterage rate reflect only basic inclusions.
 These are usually the standard recommended inclusions offered by a building company.
 When we talk about inclusions, we mean practically every aspect of the home design.
 From door handles to roofing materials.
 White goods and window furnishings.

 So, while you may look at a square meterage rate and think it suits your budget, the total price can look very different if you want to upgrade several aspects of your home.

 What Affects the Building Cost?

 Building cost is essentially affected by two things.
 As discussed, the market rate dictates your square meterage costs.
 Therefore, the size of the residence is a big contributing factor to cost.
 The other is your inclusions.

 As we mentioned above, your desired inclusions can play a big part in the final cost estimates, so while it feels pedantic, you need to decide on everything while planning.
 From your tap fittings and light fixtures to your benchtop materials, you can only budget properly if you get all the information.